 Outstanding Property taxes

-If you have outstanding property taxes, you can expect that these will be settled on closing.
+If you have outstanding property taxes, you can expect these to settle on closing.
 This is to ensure the new owner does not inherit your unpaid bills.

 Outstanding building permits

 If you’re selling a home that may have outstanding building permits and the buyer wants these closed/settled, there may be a cost.
-The cost would all depend on the work that needs to be done, but it could be anywhere from $200- limitless depending on the permit details.
+The cost could depend on the work to be done, but it may be anywhere from $200- limitless depending on the permit details.

 Home Inspection